 - If the parking lots near Bastei are full, a larger parking area is available near the turn off from Hohnsteiner Str. (see map below).
 From there, you can catch a shuttle bus to Bastei or walk the 3.5 km through mostly flat, open fields.

-- Official site for Saxon Switzerland National Park (available in English)
+- Official site for Saxon Switzerland National Park (EN)

-- Official site for Bohemian Switzerland National park (available in English)
+- Official site for Bohemian Switzerland National park (EN)